Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Results

 \subsubsection{Thermal, kinetic, and magnetic field energy budget}

 Turbulence induces significant fluctuations in density, temperature, and velocity throughout the ISM.
 In particular, turbulent mixing plays a crucial role in redistributing energy and sustaining the UNM, while thermal instability acts as a secondary contributor \citep{2000ApJ...540..271V,2024arXiv240714199H,2025ApJ...986...62H}.
 The interplay between turbulent mixing and magnetic fields—both of which support the intermediate phase—results in mass fractions of 21.79\% for the CNM, 33.93\% for the WNM, and 44.28\% for the UNM.
-The mass fractions are consistent with the multi-phase ISM in high latitude $|b|>30^\circ$ regions \citep{2018A&A...619A..58K}, which are the major targets for the foreground polarization subtraction \citep{2016A&A...586A.133P}.
+The mass fractions are consistent with the multi-phase ISM in high latitude $|b|>30^\circ$ regions \citep{2018A&A...619A..58K}, which are the major targets for the foreground polarization subtraction \citep{2016A&A...586A.133P,2020A&A...641A..11P}.

-The relative importance of thermal pressure and magnetic forces is characterized by the thermal plasma beta, $\beta_{\rm th} = (\rho c_s^2/\gamma) / (B^2 / 8\pi)$, where $c_s$ is the sound speed.
-As shown in Fig.~\ref{fig:hist_3D} and summarized in Table~\ref{Tab.2}, $\beta_{\rm th}$ in the WNM and UNM spans a broad range from $10^{-1}$ to $10^2$, with a median value $\sim 0.7$.
+The relative importance of thermal pressure and magnetic forces is characterized by the thermal plasma beta, $\beta_{\rm th} = (\rho c_s^2/\gamma) / (B^2 / 8\pi)$, where $c_s$ is the sound speed and $\gamma$ is the adiabatic index.
+As shown in Fig.~\ref{fig:hist_3D} and summarized in Tab.~\ref{Tab.2}, $\beta_{\rm th}$ in the WNM and UNM spans a broad range from $10^{-1}$ to $10^2$, with a median value $\sim 0.7$.
 In contrast, the CNM exhibits a narrower distribution ($10^{-1}$ to $10^1$) with a lower median of $0.4$.
 Dynamically, the WNM and UNM are transonic, with median sonic Mach numbers ($M_s$) of $1.1$--$1.5$.
 The CNM, however, is highly supersonic with a median $M_s \approx 6.6$, indicating that shock compression plays an important role in shaping this cold phase.

 To quantify the balance between turbulent kinetic energy and magnetic energy, we examine the turbulent plasma beta, $\beta_{\rm tur} = \rho v^2 / (B^2 / 8\pi) = 2M_A^2$, where $M_A$ is the Alfv\'en Mach number.
 In the WNM and UNM, $\beta_{\rm tur}$ ranges from $10^{-2}$ to $10^2$ with median values between $1.4$ and $2.8$.
 This indicates that these phases are generally in a trans-Alfv\'enic state where magnetic and turbulent kinetic energies are comparable, although local conditions may vary.
 Conversely, the CNM is characterized by super-Alfv\'enic (i.e., $\beta_{\rm tur}>2$ or $M_A>1$) turbulence; with a median $\beta_{\rm tur} \approx 40$, the turbulent kinetic energy significantly dominates, rendering the magnetic field dynamically subdominant.